Behaviour and Relationships Curriculum

 Introduction

 We develop children’s character through our behaviour curriculum ‘Developing Future Citizens’.
-In order to build character and develop the whole child, we define the behaviours and habits that we expect students to demonstrate.
-We want to support our pupils to grow into adults who are polite, respectful and who put others before themselves.
+In order to build and develop the whole child, we define the behaviours and habits that we expect children to demonstrate.
+We want to support our children to grow into adults who are polite, respectful and who put others before themselves.
 We believe that, as our children practise these behaviours over time, they become habits and social norms that positively shape how they feel about themselves and how other people perceive them.

 Teaching the behaviour and relationships curriculum